devopstf/iperf-multicast/README.md

 The traffic generation is based on a ``smple.mp4`` file located in ``/data``.
 You can use the default one by setting "FILE" parameter to blank within ``.env`` file.

+## Develop

+Work in progress you can contribute to:

+* Prompting for the parameters to be populated into ``.env`` file.
+* Getting iperf to generate multicast traffic from within an OCP cluster, and listening to it from outside.